19 fun things to do this February half-term

 Visit an art exhibition

 Inspire a future artist by taking a visit to one of the amazing art exhibitions on in Winchester during February half-term 2026.
-Step inside Van Gogh's paintings at immersive experience Van Gogh Alive, which is taking over the planetarium dome at Winchester Science Centre.
+Older children will enjoy stepping inside Van Gogh's paintings at immersive experience Van Gogh Alive, which is taking over the planetarium dome at Winchester Science Centre.

 Over at The Winchester Gallery you can explore Folding Space, an exhibition about Japanese and UK artists' books, for free during half-term.